kheller18/data-structures-algorithms/questions/Python.md

           ```

 28. How do you access parent members in the child class?
-    + By using Parent class name: You can use the name of the parent class to access the attributes as shown in the example below:
+    + `By using Parent class name`: You can use the name of the parent class to access the attributes as shown in the example below:
       ```
       class Parent(object):
         # Constructor